mlsvd/cd_plus/README.md

 The bookmarks file ($HOME/.cd_plus_bookmarks) can be modified manually by the user to add, remove, or edit bookmarks directly.

 # Dependencies
-`dialog` (optinaol): Used for interactive menu (install with sudo apt-get install dialog on Debian-based systems).
+`dialog` (optional): Used for interactive menu (install with sudo apt-get install dialog on Debian-based systems).

 If dialog is not available, bookmarks are listed using the select command.

 Each bookmark is stored in $HOME/.cd_plus_bookmarks in the format <shortcut>|<directory>.

 # License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE.md) file for details.